NativeScript/docs-v7/properties.md

 }
 ```

-With the above code we just have almost (except the static part) a plain property with some different syntax.
-So following examples will show how to add some other features.
+With the above code we almost created a plain property with a different syntax (we only need to add the static part).
+With that, the following examples will demonstrate the addition of other features.

-* Adding a changed callback
+* Adding a changed callback:

 ``` JavaScript
 var dependencyObservable = require("ui/core/dependency-observable");